canonical/k8s-snap/docs/src/charm/howto/etcd.md

 2. **Deploying Certificate Authority**: etcd requires a secure means of communication between its components.
-  Therefore, we require a certificates authority such as [EasyRSA][easyrsa-charm] or [Vault][vault-charm].
-Check the respective charm documentation for detailed instructions on how to deploy a certificates authority.
+  Therefore, we require a certificate authority such as [EasyRSA][easyrsa-charm] or [Vault][vault-charm].
+Check the respective charm documentation for detailed instructions on how to deploy a certificate authority.
 In this guide, we will be using EasyRSA.

   ```bash